codeforamerica/connect/README.md

 ### What it is

 This is an early-state Python app built on Twilio meant to serve as a proof of concept.
-Currently, using you can
+Currently, using this app you can:

 - Initiate a call to a specified number
 - Have Twiilio wait while you are on hold waiting for service